 Universiteits-Bibliotheek, Amsterdam

-The foot warmer motif appears in the famous emblem book Sinnepoppen by Roemer Visscher in which a stove with a firepan is called a Mignon des Dames: "Love of the Ladies."
-In winter, reads the text, women love their warm stoves more than anything else.
-And if a man comes along, though he may do his utmost, he can at best take second place.
+The foot warmer motif appears in the famous emblem book Sinnepoppen by Roemer Visscher, in which a stove with a firepan is referred to as "Mignon des Dames" or "Love of the Ladies."
+The text reads that in winter, women cherish their warm stoves above all else.
+And should a man come along, even if he tries his hardest, he can only hope to be second best.

-This nail—another large nail is above the hanging bread basket—presumably held a framed painting or decorative map.
-It casts a small shadow on the plaster to the right, signaling the light originates from the left.
-To the right of the figure's head appear a few nail holes.
 Until around 1600, wrought handmade nails ("wrought" means beaten into shape by hammer blows rather than cast in its final shape by pouring liquid iron into a mold), nails one by one was one of the blacksmith's many jobs.
-To make nails the blacksmith first made a square iron rod, to for the nails' so-called shank.
+To make nails the blacksmith first made a square iron rod, for the nails' so-called shank.
 Heated in a forge, the rod would be hammered on all four sides to form a point.
 The pointed nail rod was then reheated and cut off.
 Then, each nail was forced into a hole in a nail header or anvil and beaten with several glancing blows of the hammer to form the nail's head.
-One of the most common types of nail head was convex hammer-rounded "rose," made with four or five hammer blows.
+One of the most common types of nail head was a convex hammer-rounded "rose," made with four or five hammer blows.
 Being made by hand, nails were relatively scarce and expensive.
 Nails were so valuable in the early American settlements that in 1646 the Virginia legislature had to pass a measure to prevent colonists from burning down their old houses to reclaim the nails when they moved.
 Nails provide one of the best clues to help determine the age of historic buildings.

 Critics have frequently speculated that the model for this painting was Tanneke Everpoel, Vermeer's family maid.
 Through archival documents of 1663, we know something of her temperament.
 She had once defended Vermeer's wife Catharina from an attack by her lone and wild-tempered brother, Willem Bolnes, which had occurred some years earlier.

-Luckily, on this occasion Tanneke was able to prevent some of this violence herself.
+Luckily, on this occasion, Tanneke was able to prevent some of this violence herself.
 Moreover, De Coorde declared that on several occasions, warned by Tanneke, Willem had blocked Bolnes from entering the house: "He also had seen Willem several times thrust at his sister with a stick at the end of which there was an iron pin."

 Vermeer's mother-in-law, Maria Thins, eventually succeeded in having Willem committed to a house of correction.
-Many specialists had drawn attention to the fact that the crude domestic violence which plagued the Vermeer household never once found its way into the artist's peaceful compositions.
+Many specialists have drawn attention to the fact that the crude domestic violence which plagued the Vermeer household never once found its way into the artist's peaceful compositions.

-The chamois is modeled much with the same technique as the maid's down-turned face and the still life, composed of an interminable series of briskly applied dabs of thick yellow and brown paint, a technique which imitates the rough texture of the garment itself.
+The bodice is modeled much with the same technique as the maid's down-turned face and the still life, composed of an interminable series of briskly applied dabs of thick yellow and brown paint, a technique which imitates the rough texture of the garment itself.
 The yellow pigment used to depict it has been identified as lead-tin yellow, the brightest yellow pigment available in Vermeer's time.
 The same pigment is to be employed in later representations of the famous fur-trimmed morning jackets adorned by elegant women.

-After the Milkmaid, Vermeer never again turned his attention to a working-class theme.
+After The Milkmaid, Vermeer never again turned his attention to a working-class theme.

 Woman with a Child in a Pantry (detail)